 Pebbledash covers much of the UK’s early to mid 20th century housing stock and was primarily invented to give a cheap, fairly weatherproof, low maintenance wall coating over poor quality brickwork.

 Many of the older style homes that have this wall covering are now looking at the prospect of having it replaced or removed and replaced with something different, but what exactly?

-The problem with Pebbledash.
+The big problem with pebbledash…

-Many of our valued clients also seem to agree with us…
+Many of our valued clients also agree with us on that…

-Pebbledash over time, loses the pebbles (just look at the base of the wall after heavy rain) and when that happens, it exposes the unpainted mortar underneath.
+Pebbledash, over time, loses the pebbles (just look at the base of the wall after heavy rain) and when that happens, it exposes the unpainted mortar underneath.

-Once this process starts, it gets worse over the years, causing more cracks and also hollow patches of render where the wall covering is just “hanging” on the wall rather than being affixed to it.
+Once this process starts, it gets worse over the years.
+You’ll soon see more cracks and hollow patches of render where the wall covering is just “hanging” on the wall rather than being affixed to it.

 So what do you do?
 Repair or replace?